 While in the coastal outport communities your custom guidebook will lead you to simple-kitchen gems set in idyllic wilderness settings.Take in a day of coastal hiking on the Skerwink Trail.
 Witness dramatic sea stacks, arches, sea caves and a variety of fauna and flora.
 Choose from over nine dramatic trails to hike in the area.
 Visit the local art galleries, take a boat to get close to the breaching whales or sample local beer at a famous Newfoundland pub.
 Enjoy a coastal outdoor lunch overlooking towering icebergs that often visit the harbour and witness gigantic seabirds diving-bombing from the sky into the deep blue North Atlantic.
 Extend your day by taking in a variety of local theater found nearby.

-You'll spend two nights at Seafair Cottage, Bonavista, our newest property.
+While in Bonavista you'll stay two nights at Seafair Cottage, Bonavista, our newest property, and two nights at the spectacular Fisher's Loft at Port Rexton.
 Bonavista inhabitants were among the early European arrivals to Newfoundland.
 In 1699, its 446 inhabitants made it the most populated harbor on the island.
 Approximately 500 houses were built at Bonavista between 1857 and 1911 and these form the bulk of the traditional housing stock at Bonavista today.
 Seafair was one of the 500 houses, will be your home for your stay in this historic community.

 The perfect ending to this culinary cultural trip will be your two night stay at Fisher's Loft Inn.
 The Inn is a collection of indigenous Trinity Bay Houses (third generation saltbox design and a Mansard) accompanied by a French kitchen garden and operating greenhouse.
 It is "Where to Eat in Canada's" top ranked restaurant in rural Newfoundland, with the restaurant looking over the kitchen garden, out across Trinity Bay to the North Atlantic.
 While dining you will experience sun rises and sun sets, icebergs and whales in season.
 The Inn's culinary approach emphasizes fresh, local ingredients.
 Attractive yet not pretentious plating makes for a relaxed meal in a matched setting that includes furniture made by local artisan Mike Paterson.
 The Trinity Bight consists of 12 communities.
 Fishers’ Loft is situated in the middle of the Bight.
 Within a 20-minute drive are many attractions, historic sites, theater, internationally recognized hikes and ocean tours.The newest attraction, the Port Rexton Brewery, has been a hit in the community offering local brews and an interesting social scene.